Remzi1993/jquery-manager/readme.txt

 4. By activating the plugin, jQuery and jQuery Migrate are updated to the latest stable version.
 (Plugin settings are located under `Tools`)

 == Frequently Asked Questions ==

-**1.** Is this plugin compatible with PHP 5.6, 7, 7.1, 7.2, HHVM and/or whatever?
+= Is this plugin compatible with PHP 5.6, 7, 7.1, 7.2, HHVM, et cetera =
-Short answer: probably
+Short answer: probably.
 Long answer: I honestly don't know for sure.
-As far as I know I didn't use PHP 7 features, but I don't know for sure.
+As far as I know I didn't use specific PHP 7 features.
 I made a simple plugin.
-That's why I recommend a minimum of PHP 5.6
+That's why I recommend a minimum of PHP 5.6.
+Also I do specific tests to ensure that I stay compatible with PHP 5.6

-**2.** This plugin breaks my site!
-How do I fix it?
-Deactivate the plugin and [report](https://github.com/Remzi1993/wp-jquery-manager/issues) this to me, so that I could look into this.
+= This plugin breaks my site!
+How do I fix it? = Deactivate the plugin and report this on the wp.org plugin support forum: https://wordpress.org/support/plugin/jquery-manager/ or report it on the [GitHub project page](https://github.com/Remzi1993/wp-jquery-manager/issues), so that I could take a look into the matter.

-**3.** Does this plugin modify my WP installation?
+= Does this plugin modify my WP installation? =
 **No** modification to the WordPress installation is made, therefore deactivation and/or uninstallation of this plugin returns your site to it`s original state.

 == Changelog ==